THE FOUR STAGES OF CHANGE

 PROTECTING YOURSELF AGAINST PAIN

-If you find yourself stuck in resistance or let's call it fear and you are not able to move forward you might be protecting yourself from pain.
-When you were little, if you experienced pain and your primary care givers were too caught up in their own world to comfort you or they were the ones causing you pain, then you most likely developed methods to block the pain.
+If you find yourself stuck in resistance or let's call it fear, and you are not able to move forward, you might be protecting yourself from pain.
+When you were little, if you experienced pain and your primary caregivers were too caught up in their world to comfort you, or they were the ones causing you pain, then you most likely developed methods to block the pain.

 We all have different methods of protecting against our pain.
-Such as, over thinking, overeating, overworking, being obsessed with being perfect, over-focusing on others, daydreaming, watching TV, or reading etc. The last two I mentioned, watching TV and reading can either be coming from an intention to block pain and avoid or they can be a healthy form of enjoyment.
-For example you can watch a movie to avoid some painful feelings you are having and you want to escape or you want to have some enjoyment and fun by watching the movie, same activity but different intentions.
+Such as overthinking, overeating, overworking, being obsessed with being perfect, over-focusing on others, daydreaming, watching TV, or reading, etc. The last two I mentioned, watching TV and reading, can either be coming from an intention to block pain and avoid, or they can be a good form of enjoyment.
+For example, you can watch a movie to avoid some painful feelings you are having, and you want to escape, or you want to have some enjoyment and fun by watching the video, the same activity but different intentions.

 As an adult, blocking our pain ends up getting in our way and keeps us from moving forward.
-The methods we use to block pain can also get in the way of us feeling deeply connected to ourselves and our capacity to connect with others.
-Our feelings are part of us and if we are blocking them, we’re missing a deep connection with ourselves that allows us to feel happy and content in our lives.
+The methods we use to prevent pain can also get in the way of us feeling connected to ourselves and our capacity to connect with others.
+Our feelings are part of us, and if we are blocking them, we're missing a deep connection with ourselves that allows us to feel happy and content in our lives.

-The truth is that as an adult, you now have the capacity to process your feelings, comfort yourself or get support and guidance from those around you.
-You aren’t alone with your pain anymore.
-The protected parts of you need to be reassured of this, because these parts of you are locked in the past and feel like what was happening back then is the current environment.
-As a result, they are tirelessly blocking your pain because they feel they need to for your own survival!
+The truth is that as an adult, you can now process your feelings, comfort yourself or get support and guidance from those around you.
+You aren't alone with your pain anymore.
+The protected parts need to be reassured because they are locked in the past and feel like what was happening back then is the current environment.
+As a result, they are tirelessly blocking your pain because they think they need to for your survival!

 It can take time for these blocking mechanisms to relax and acclimate to what is truly happening.
 These protective parts believe that if you feel pain, then it will be overwhelming and that you might even die.
-Reassure your wise and resourced adult self that you can handle the pain now and you can share with others how you are feeling.
-You are now fully capable of feeling and processing your pain, both from the past and pain from the present.
+Reassure your wise and resourced adult self that you can handle the pain now, and you can share with others how you are feeling.
+You are fully capable of feeling and processing your pain, both from the past and suffering from the present.